 Having these automated reports summarizing their one central tracking system for COVID-19 cases provides the clearest picture of the situation at each store location.

 Proper reporting enables management to quickly make decisions on how to control the risk of exposure to COVID-19.
 However, the constantly developing landscape of the COVID-19 pandemic can make it difficult to implement those controls in a timely manner.

 Whatever tools your grocery stores are using need the flexibility for quick adjustments.
 For instance, one grocery chain was able to make immediate adjustments to Vector EHS Management when they decided to use it as their COVID-19 call center intake mechanism.

 All our clients are able to configure special COVID-19 elements for their IndustrySafe recording forms.
 As updates and re-configurations are made, employees always receive the most current version of the recording form.

 A quick reaction time must also apply to updating existing information.
 Using one central tracking system allows grocery chains to have multiple team members update the same case, preventing any bottlenecks in the information gathering process.

 Other tools such as mass communication and alert systems should be utilized for quickly implementing in-store changes.
-In some ways it is just as important for frontline employees to understand the latest developments as it is for upper management.
+In some ways, it is just as important for frontline employees to understand the latest developments as it is for upper management.

-By utilizing its tools and resources, we’ve seen grocery chains maximize the health and safety of its workers and customers during this pandemic by achieving these three key objectives.
+By utilizing its tools and resources, we've seen grocery chains maximize the health and safety of their workers and customers during this pandemic by achieving these three key objectives.
 The ability to cleanly capture COVID-19 data, easily analyze the situation, and quickly make adjustments is key to mitigating the impact of COVID-19.